SouthernMethodistUniversity/hpc_docs/docs/about/systems.md

 | Local Scratch/Node | 27 TB                       |
 | Network            | 10x200 Gb/s                 |

+## Storage Locations and Quotas

+* Home directories, `$HOME`, are backed up and have default quota of 200 GB.
+* Scratch directories, `$SCRATCH`, are for temporary storage and files older than 60 days will be deleted.
+* Project directories, '/projects/', are storage allocations associated with a project.
+Sizes vary based on needs.
+Allocations are valid for 1 year and are eligible to be renewed based on need

 ## Acknowledgement

 We request that all work supported by SMU HPC resources make an appropriate acknowledgement.